by Nebula Haze

 CFLs & Other Fluorescent Lighting

-CFL grow lights can be purchased from the grocery store, and can be kept mere inches from your plants so they are great for growing in very short/tight spaces where ultimate stealth is the biggest goal.
+CFL grow lights can be purchased from the grocery store and can be kept mere inches from your plants, so they are great for growing in very short/tight spaces where ultimate stealth is the biggest goal.

 However, if you want to get bigger yields, you’ll have to keep adding more and more CFLs, and the heat they give off will start building up.

-MH/HPS grow lights are known for using a lot of electricity and producing a lot of heat.
+MH/HPS/LEC grow lights are known for using a lot of electricity and producing a lot of heat.
 And while that’s true for the bigger models of HID lights, I think a lot of growers overestimate how much heat will be produced by the smaller HID models.

 For example, a lot of people recommend that new growers get CFLs instead of HIDs so that there’s less heat in the grow room.
-Yet it’s important to keep in mind that 250W of HPS light will produce about the same amount of heat as 250W of CFLs, except that you’ll get more light and better yields with HIDs.
+Yet it’s essential to keep in mind that 250W of HPS light will produce about the same amount of heat as 250W of CFLs, except that you’ll get more light and better yields with HIDs.
 Another advantage of HIDs over smaller lights like CFLs is good models of HIDs come pre-built to accommodate cooling via an exhaust system.

-This generally makes it easier to cool an equivalent amount of HIDs compared to CFLs.
+That’s why it’s easier to cool an equivalent amount of HIDs compared to CFLs.

 LED Grow Lights